 Just as each business is unique, so is every growth strategy.
-Effective strategy is pliable and dynamic, but that broad sort of application can make it difficult to know where to start.
+An effective strategy is pliable and dynamic, but that broad sort of application can make it difficult to know where to start.
 That’s why starting with a goal is your best bet.
 In this way, your growth strategy fills in the blanks on the path to each goal you set.
-To zero in on that, Altametrics breaks down business growth by four basic types, each of which is a valid target for your company’s growth strategy:
+To zero in on that, Altametrics breaks down business growth into four basic types, each of which is a valid target for your company’s growth strategy:

 While your company’s growth strategy will ultimately be uniquely yours, you have at least one key advantage before you even get to work: You can learn from growth strategies that have already proven to be effective (and even craft a template from those experiences, but we’ll get to that in a bit).
 At the forefront, successful growth strategies often focus on factors in these categories, which you can adopt for your own business: